SynthstromAudible/DelugeFirmware/docs/community_features.md

 ### 4.1 - Song View Features

 #### 4.1.1 - Master Compressor
-- ([#137]) In the Song view, select Affect Entire and SIDECHAIN modulation button, and adjust the upper gold knob.
+- ([#137]) In the Song view, select "AFFECT ENTIRE" and "SIDECHAIN" modulation button, and adjust the upper gold knob.
 Push the upper gold knob to switch to the next setting (Threshold (dB), Makeup Gain (dB), Attack (ms), Release (ms), Ratio, MIX).
 The LEDs next to the knob act as a gain reduction meter.

-	- This compressor function can be turned on/off in the runtime feature setting.
+	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

 - Follow up PR's:
 	- ([#200]) Fixed master compressor.
 The masterVolumeAdjustment value is now considered in the process.
 With this change, threshold value are now displayed correctly.
 This modification affects songs that had saved master compressor settings.
-	- ([#220]) Fixed a bug in the song view that, when the SIDECHAIN knob was turned while holding down a clip pad, the SIDECHAIN value and the Master compressor Threshold would change at the same time.
+	- ([#220]) Fixed a bug in the song view that, when the "SIDECHAIN" knob was turned while holding down a clip pad, the "SIDECHAIN" value and the Master Compressor Threshold would change at the same time.

 #### 4.1.2 - Change Row Colour

- - ([#163]) Pressing a clip row + shift & scroll vertically changes the selected row color.
+ - ([#163]) Pressing a "CLIP" row + "SHIFT" & Turning Vertical Encoder ▼︎▲︎ changes the selected row color.
 This is the same shortcut like before when setting the color in the clip view.

 #### 4.1.3 - New Grid Layout

- - ([#251]) Add new grid session layout to "Song" mode.
+ - ([#251]) Add new grid session layout to "SONG" mode.
 All functionality from (classic) row layout applies except for the following:
 	 - The data model of rows and grid mode are compatible, you can switch between them freely
 	 - In grid mode you will not be able to see multiple clips that are in the same section, only the first one.
 To make them visible move the clips to other sections
 	 - The colored coloumn on the right are all available sections, the columns are automatically filled with the tracks in the same order as in arrangement mode
-	 - In session mode hold "Song" and turn selection encoder to switch between row layout and grid layout
+	 - In session mode hold "SONG" and turn "SELECT" encoder to switch between row layout and grid layout
-	 - Existing clips (dimly white or green) can be opened by holding "Clip" button and clicking on them
+	 - Existing clips (dimly white or green) can be opened by holding "CLIP" button and clicking on them
-	 - New clips can be created by holding "Clip" button and clicking on an empty pad.
+	 - New clips can be created by holding "CLIP" button and clicking on an empty pad.
 If the column was empty a new track is created
 	 - By quickly clicking (and releasing) populated pads you can change the arm state
-		 - If "Shift" is held at the same time the clip will launch immediately
+		 - If "SHIFT" is held at the same time the clip will launch immediately
-		 - If "Record" is held at the same time you can change recording status
+		 - If "RECORD" is held at the same time you can change recording status
-		 - If horizontal encoder <> is held at the same time you can change solo state
+		 - If "HORIZONTAL ENCODER" ◀︎▶︎ is held at the same time you can change solo state
 	 - By holding a populated pad you can see the track, change the parameters and convert it to other instruments similar to rows layout
 	 - Hold an existing pad and press on another pad in the same, other or empty row to copy clips.
 If possible the content will be converted to the target track type
-	 - To delete a clip hold the pad and press the "Save/Delete" button
+	 - To delete a clip hold the pad and press the "SAVE/DELETE" button
 	 - To arm a whole row click on the section color to the right
-	 - To immediately switch to a whole row hold "Shift" and click on the section color
+	 - To immediately switch to a whole row hold "SHIFT" and click on the section color
 	 - To MIDI learn:
-		 - Arming a section hold "Learn/Input" and hold the section pad
+		 - Arming a section hold "LEARN/INPUT" and hold the section pad
-		 - Arming a clip hold "Learn/Input" and hold the clip pad
+		 - Arming a clip hold "LEARN/INPUT" and hold the clip pad
-		 - Note input to a track hold "Shift" + "Learn/Input" and hold the pad of any populated clip for that track
+		 - Note input to a track hold "SHIFT" + "LEARN/INPUT" and hold the pad of any populated clip for that track
 	 - Compared to rows layout the following is not supported
 	 	 - Overdub recording
 		 - Copying clips to arranger